epam/inspecto/Readme.md

 For development purposes run the following command in the root of the project

-> npm run link
+> npm link

 As a result there is an updated package called 'inspecto' in the NPM dependecy graph.
+In order to use it, type the following command in the target repo

+> npm link inspecto

 ### Inspecto API

 > See corresponded KB page to look through existing API.

+### Ketcher update

+to update ketcher run `npm run update-ketcher`;

 ## Development